 How old should a child be before visiting the dentist?

 The American Academy of Pediatric Dentistry says that children should visit the dentist no more than 6 months after they start teething.
 This is a good guideline, but parents shouldn’t stress out too much about it.
 A bit longer than 6 months is usually fine.

 When working with a child, my goals are simple:

 - Check for early signs of dental issues

 - Show that a trip to the dentist isn’t something to be scared of

-Tip: One way to make the first visit for your child easier is to schedule an appointment for you and your child at the same time.
+Tip: Make the first dentist visit for your child easier by scheduling an appointment for you and your child at the same time.

 What causes cavities?

 Cavities are caused when the hard, outer layer of a tooth, the enamel, is damaged.
 Damage to enamel can lead to damage to a tooth’s dentin and eventually the pulp, the inner layers.

 Tooth enamel is stronger than steel.
 It’s the toughest, hardest material in the human body.
 Unfortunately, despite its strength, enamel can be damaged by acid.